antvolin/bitradio-wallet-gui/README.md

     export BITRADIO_DATA="$HOME/bitradio-data/"

     # Folder with wallet data will be created in the location - "<HOME FOLDER YOUR USER>/bitradio-data/"
-    mkdir -p $BITRADIO_DATA
+    mkdir -p $BITRADIO_DATA && \
-    docker run -d -e DISPLAY=unix$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:ro -v $BITRADIO_DATA/:$BITRADIO_DATA --name=bitradio-wallet-gui antvolin/bitradio-wallet-gui -datadir=$BITRADIO_DATA
+    docker run -d -e DISPLAY=unix$DISPLAY \
+    -v /tmp/.X11-unix:/tmp/.X11-unix:ro \
+    -v $BITRADIO_DATA/:$BITRADIO_DATA \
+    --name=bitradio-wallet-gui \
+    antvolin/bitradio-wallet-gui \
+    -datadir=$BITRADIO_DATA

-# You can close the wallet by clicking the appropriate button in the wallet window or by running the command:
+#### You can close the wallet by clicking the appropriate button in the wallet window or by running the command:
     docker stop bitradio-wallet-gui

-# If you closed the wallet and want to reopen it - run the command:
+#### If you closed the wallet and want to reopen it - run the command:
     docker start bitradio-wallet-gui

-# OPTIONAL
+## OPTIONAL

-    # If you want to rebuild the container yourself, run the following two commands in turn:
+    # If you want to rebuild the container yourself, run the commands:
-    export BITRADIO_DATA="$HOME/bitradio-data/"
+    export BITRADIO_DATA="$HOME/bitradio-data/" && \
-    docker build --build-arg USER_NAME=$USER --build-arg BITRADIO_DATA=$BITRADIO_DATA -t $USER/bitradio-wallet-gui .
+    docker build --build-arg USER_NAME=$USER \
+    --build-arg BITRADIO_DATA=$BITRADIO_DATA \
+    -t $USER/bitradio-wallet-gui .

+**But keep in mind, if you rebuilt the container yourself, you should replace the old container name ("antvolin/bitradio-wallet-gui") with your own, to execute the command RUN**